If you are thinking about changing careers you should think twice before using a career assessment test as a quick fix solution.

 Please Tell Me What I Should Do

-A need to have someone or something directly tell us what to do about our problems and to avoid the usual personal decision making process is not usually conducive to personal growth.
+A need to have someone or something directly tell us what to do about our problems and to avoid the usual personal decision-making process is not usually conducive to personal growth.

 Career Counselors often include a word of warning about a career assessment test before they are administered to let clients know the potential pitfalls.

 But even if a good career counselor spends some time spelling out the potential pitfalls of a career placement test, it seems to often fall on deaf ears.

-A client may even go to the extent of asking a career counselor directly, will a career test work for me?
+A client may even go to the extent of asking a career counselor directly, will a career test work for me?.

-The career counselor who gives a negative response, can often be met by a suspicious and unbelieving client.
+The career counselor who gives a negative response can often be met by a suspicious and unbelieving client.

-Even providers of the worlds most commonly used career aptitude test, the self-directed search make it clear that no single career test can help you decide which career to choose and that other forms of career change advice
+Even providers of the worlds most commonly used career aptitude test, the self-directed search makes it clear that no single career test can help you decide which career to choose and that other forms of career change advice should always be considered.

-will always be the better option to help you understand what career you would be good at.
+In the end, the more involved self-discovery process of finding your inborn job skills will always be the better option to help you understand what career you would be good at.

 Other career development articles relating to career tests that you may be interested in include:

-- Why they don’t work!
+Career tests – Why they don’t work!

-- Poor career counseling results?
+Career aptitude test – Poor career counseling results?

-- How they can limit career choices.
+Career placement test – How they can limit career choices.

-- Is money the motive?
+Career personality test – Is money the motive?

-- Uniqueness not highlighted!
+Career assessment – Uniqueness not highlighted!

-- Why the experts are running.
+Career testing – Why the experts are running.